siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-njs-unit/usage.md

 ' \
   --form testArtifact=@test-result/mocha.xml

-Once you invoke the plug-in, perform the following steps to add the chart for unit test in HCL DevOps Velocity.
+Once you invoke the plug-in, perform the following steps to add the chart for unit test in IBM DevOps Velocity.

-  1. In HCL DevOps Velocity, click Insights > All Dashboards.
+  1. In IBM DevOps Velocity, click Insights > All Dashboards.
   2. Open any existing dashboard or create a new dashboard and open.
   3. Click Add charts.
   4. Under the Quality category, add Unit Tests charts.